Bachelor of Social Work (BSW)

 - Opportunity to minor in a range of disciplines

 Undergraduate social work students must complete a series of three field experiences, during your freshman, junior, and senior years.
 Field experience in your senior year consists of 450 hours of instruction at one of many local social agencies.
+Click here to learn about some of the agencies our students have worked with.

 Links for Current BSW Students